-Here and denote the distance to reference frames as shown on a Figure 23.
-Distances and are calculated based on POC for Ref0 and Ref1: 0=POC(current)POC(Ref0), 1= POC(Ref1) POC(current).
-If both predictions come from the same time direction (both from the past or both from the future) then signs are different .
-In this case BIO is applied only if prediction come not from the same time moment (), both referenced regions have non-zero motion () and block motion vectors are proportional to the time distance ().
+Here, and denote the distances to the reference frames as shown on a Figure 23.
+Distances and are calculated based on POC for Ref0 and Ref1: 0=POC(current) − POC(Ref0), 1= POC(Ref1) − POC(current).
+If both predictions come from the same time direction (either both from the past or both from the future) then the signs are different (i.e., ).
+In this case, BIO is applied only if the prediction is not from the same time moment (i.e., ), both referenced regions have non-zero motion () and the block motion vectors are proportional to the time distance ().

 The motion vector field is determined by minimizing the difference ∆ between values in points A and B (intersection of motion trajectory and reference frame planes on Fig. 9).
-Model uses only first linear term of local Taylor expansion for ∆:
+Model uses only first linear term of a local Taylor expansion for ∆: